America 1920-1973Causation

 Television made brutality visible to the whole nation — By 1955 most American households had a television set.
 When police in Birmingham used fire hoses and police dogs against peaceful marchers in 1963, those images were broadcast into living rooms across the country.
 White Northerners who had been indifferent to segregation saw undeniable evidence of what peaceful Black protesters were up against.
 Television turned local struggles into a national crisis of conscience.

-Martin Luther King's leadership combined philosophy with organisation — King was not only an inspirational speaker (the "I Have a Dream" speech drew 250,000 people to Washington in August 1963) — he was also a strategic thinker.
-Trained in Gandhi's philosophy of non-violent resistance, he understood that peaceful protest would expose the violence of segregationists and force government action.
-He built the Southern Christian Leadership Conference (SCLC, founded 1957) to coordinate campaigns across the South.
+Martin Luther King's leadership combined philosophy with organisation — King was not only an inspirational speaker ("I Have a Dream," 250,000 people, August 1963) — he was a strategic thinker.
+Trained in Gandhi's non-violent resistance philosophy, he understood that peaceful protest would expose segregationist violence and force government action.
+He built the SCLC (founded 1957) to coordinate campaigns across the South.

 Cold War pressure embarrassed the US government — America was competing with the Soviet Union for the support of newly independent nations in Africa and Asia.
 Those nations were watching how the US treated its Black citizens.
 Each image of police brutality broadcast worldwide damaged America's reputation as "the land of freedom."
 Presidents Eisenhower, Kennedy, and Johnson all faced pressure to act — not only because it was morally right, but because segregation was a Cold War liability.